 Cameron Custard earned her B.A. in English from NEIU in 2014, and went on to attend DePaul University College of Law on a full scholarship, graduating in 2018.
 While at DePaul, she made her mark by serving on the DePaul Law Review Editorial Board, publishing her article "Installment Land Contracts & Low-Income Homebuyers in Chicago: A Call for Legislative Reform," and finishing first in her class.

-Cameron received a post-graduate legal fellowship (Public Interest Law Initiative Fellowship) from the ACLU of Illinois, and, having completed that, joined the firm of Kirkland & Ellis as an Associate in October 2018.
+Cameron received a post-graduate legal fellowship (Public Interest Law Initiative Fellowship) from the ACLU of Illinois and, having completed that, joined the firm of Kirkland & Ellis as an Associate in October 2018.
+She has since joined the firm of Loeb & Loeb LLP, where she specializes in advising clients on trust and estate matters.
 Cameron continues her pro bono work with the ACLU and is a member of their Next Generation Society.
 She also does pro bono work for the ACLU's Judicial Bypass Project.

 Since earning her Bachelor of Arts in English from Northeastern Illinois University in 2012, Kristina went on to earn her master’s in Higher Education from Loyola University Chicago in 2014.
 During her student tenure at NEIU, Kristina was a key founder of two rollicking student groups, the "Werd Nerds," and the "Divine Order of Literary Tortoises."
 While completing her graduate study, Kristina served as a Program Coordinator with NEIU’s Office of Student Leadership Development, advising student organizations and overseeing the Leadership Pathways Program.
 From 2014-2017 Kristina worked as Coordinator for Off-Campus Student Life at Loyola University Chicago, responsible for managing programs and resources for Loyola’s commuter and resimuter populations.
 She is now the Associate Director for Commuter Student Advocacy and Student Engagement at UIC.